 – Monitoring of vacation days entitlement of the employees as well as the remaining untaken days per year, according to the figures provided by the company.
 It has to be noted though that this service is not and does not replace the update of the book leave of the company which remains under your responsibility;

 – Preparation of the payroll monthly withholding tax returns.

 • Preparation of schedules requested by the auditors as well as any other audit process support requested.

 • Preparation of year-end balance sheet, revenue and expenditure and funds flow reports for auditor.

 • Provide audit process support; research and resolve issues as they arise.

 • Assistance in budget preparation and analysis.

-Here are the services that we provide!
+Here are the services that we offer!

 We are here to help you choose wisely the entity that suits to your business needs.
-Concentrate to your business growth and allow us to take good care of your company incorporation and much more!
+Concentrate on your business growth and allow us to take good care of your company incorporation and much more!

 All-in-one solution for company establishment and after!